-- 1. Compensation of marginally failed modules is not permitted - 2.
-Condonement of failed modules is not permitted - 3.
+- 1. For items with more than one item of assessment, all items of assessment must be passed in order to pass the module - 2.
+Compensation of marginally failed modules is not permitted - 3.
+Condonement of failed modules is not permitted - 4.
 The final award of MArch is based on the overall average of all Stage 2 modules equivalent to 120 credits.